BrainCOGS/U19-Data-Viewer/README.md

     DJ_HOST=datajoint00.pni.princeton.edu
     DJ_USER=<datajointusername>
     DJ_PASS=<datajointpassword>
-6. Run `docker-compose up -d --build` to build a new docker image
-7. Go to `braincogs01-test0.pni.princeton.edu` to see the website running.
-8. To be able to reflect changes to the website:
+    ```

+5. Build the new Docker image and start the container.
+    ```
+    docker-compose up -d --build
+    ```

+6. View the deployed website in your browser at `braincogs01-test0.pni.princeton.edu`.

+### Modify the test website

-    + Make changes to the code
+1. Make relevant changes to the code.

-    + `docker-compose down`
-    + `docker-compose up`
+2. Stop the container.
+    ```
+    docker-compose down
+    ```

+3. Start the container.
+    ```
+    docker-compose up
+    ```

-    + Refresh the webpage to see your changes
+4. Refresh the webpage.

-    (_The reason that you do not need to build the image again is because in the `docker-compose.yml` file we mapped your currently working directory to the docker container directory (`.:/data_viewer`).
-So, everytime you make a change in your code, it will be reflected on the repository in the docker container_)
++ Note: The Docker image does not need to be rebuilt each time you modify the source code because the source code directory on the host machine is mounted to the Docker container (see the `docker-compose.yml` file's `volume` key).